merlinblack/manualbind/README.md

 // Grab a ref to the print function
 LuaRef print = LuaRef::getGlobal( L, "print" );
-// Use it like a C++ varadic function. print( 1, 2, "Hello", width, tbl );
+// Use it like a C/C++ varadic function. print( 1, 2, "Hello", width, tbl );
 ```